Ira Review

 Story

-The plot of Ira revolves around a youngster named Aryan.
-The youngster lands in a big trouble and gets implicated in a major case.
-Enter Rajiv, who smells something fishy and he ventures to help Aryan out of the tough situation.
+The plot of Ira revolves around a young doctor named Aryan, who works in a big hospital.
+After certain events, the young doctor lands in a trouble and he is implicated in a murder case.
+Enter Rajiv, who investigates this particular case and he venture to find out the truth.

+At first, let's see how the cast & crew members of Ira have fared for the movie..

 Unni Mukundan As Rajiv